wiicode/cybersecurity-framework/home.md

 {.is-info}

 # Objectives
 Hello!
-The objective behind **Bento Cyber Security Framework** and BENTO:GUIDES is to promote realistic and practical controls against common threats to organizational infrastructure.
+The objective behind **Bento Cyber Security Framework (BCSF)** is to promote realistic and practical controls against common threats to organizational infrastructure.
+BCSF will help you create an information security program that is based on standards and adapts to your organization's needs.  **BENTO:GUIDES** is the tool for learning, developing, and maintaining information security policies.
+The tool gives you access to a collection of materials which you can use to build your own program.

 # Getting Started